shuup/shuup/doc/howto/getting_started_dev.rst

    forking repos <https://help.github.com/articles/fork-a-repo/>`__ for details.

+2. Python < 3.6 is recommended only advanced users.
+To cover large amount of issues with setup it is recommended to run
+   `pip install -U pip setuptools wheel` before creating virtualenv.

-2. Setup a virtualenv and activate it.
+3. Setup a virtualenv and activate it.
 You may use the traditional ``virtualenv`` command, or the newer ``python -m venv`` if you're using Python 3.
 See `Virtualenv User Guide
    <https://virtualenv.pypa.io/en/latest/userguide.html>`__, if you